 Hakusan Jinja: Hydrangeas in Tokyo

 June brings the rainy season (tsuyu) and its symbol, Hydrangea flowers.
 Hakusan Jinja (白山神社) is a popular place for enjoying more than 3000 hydrangeas (ajisai) in full bloom.
-The shinto shrine founded in 948 and moved to its current location in 1655, is located at Bunkyo-ku one of Tokyo’s 23 wards.
+The Shinto shrine founded in 948 and moved to its current location in 1655 is located at Bunkyo-ku one of Tokyo’s 23 wards.
 Hakusan Jinja is home to Bunkyo Hydrangea Festival (文京あじさいまつり, Bunkyo Ajisai Matsuri) which is held annualy in mid June.
-2021 festival has been cancelled due to COVID-19 pandemic.

 Hakusan Jinja is a 3-minute walk from Hakusan Station.